-Variable Universal Life provides insurance coverage with flexibility in death benefits and premium payments.
+Variable Universal Life 3 provides insurance coverage with flexibility in death benefits and premium payments.
 It enables You to respond to changes in Your life and to take advantage of favorable financial conditions.
 The contract differs from traditional whole life insurance because You may choose the amount and frequency of premium payments, within limits.

-In addition, Variable Universal Life has two types of death benefit options.
+In addition, Variable Universal Life 3 has two types of death benefit options.
 You may switch back and forth between these options.
 The contract also allows You to change the face amount (within limits) without purchasing a new insurance contract.
 However, evidence of insurability may be required.

-Finally, Variable Universal Life is "variable" life insurance because the contract fund and other benefits will vary up or down depending on the investment performance of the investment divisions or options You select.
-You bear the risk of poor performance, but You get the benefit of good performance.
+Variable Universal Life 3 is "variable" life insurance because the contract fund and other benefits will vary up or down depending on the investment performance of the investment

+18 VARIABLE UNIVERSAL LIFE 3 divisions or options You select.
+You bear the risk of poor investment performance, but You get the benefit of good performance.